BinaryMuse/BinaryMuse/README.md

 I'm a passionate software developer focused on building developer tools that enhance productivity and improve the command-line experience.
 I believe in creating elegant solutions that make developers' lives easier through well-crafted, open-source software.

+I also do independent AI research, with a focus on computational functionalism and what it means to "think."

 ## 💼 Experience

 ### Atuin